-Uses very generic dplyr code to aggregate data.
+Uses dplyr operations to aggregate data.
 Because of this approach, the calculations automatically run inside the database if `data` has a database or sparklyr connection.
-The `class()` of such tables in R are: tbl_sql, tbl_dbi, tbl_sql
+The `class()` of such tables in R are: tbl_sql, tbl_dbi, tbl_spark

 db_compute_count(data, x, ..., y = n())